 The College has a multi-layered approach to health and safety that is designed to protect our community.
-We are relying on all community members—faculty, staff, and students—to follow the public health guidance developed by the state and the protocols set forth by the College.
+We are relying on all community members—faculty, staff, and students—to follow the public health guidance developed by both the state and the protocols set forth by the College.
 We ask that you please do your part to keep everyone on our campus healthy.
 For an overview of the College’s efforts, see the COVID-19 Higher Education Control Plan.

 What you need to know about testing at Wellesley

 Wellesley is partnering with the Broad Institute of MIT and Harvard—one of the world’s leading genomic research centers—to provide asymptomatic testing for all students on campus and designated members of our faculty and staff.
-Regular asymptomatic testing is the best way to reduce transmission of COVID-19; identifying those who are infected but asymptomatic is critical so that they can be isolated and their close contacts quickly identified and quarantined.
+Regular asymptomatic testing is the best way to reduce transmission of COVID-19; identifying those who are infected but asymptomatic is critical so that they can be isolated and any unvaccinated close contacts quickly identified and quarantined.

 Regular asymptomatic testing

 All faculty, staff, and students on campus are tested once weekly as part of a pooled PCR testing program.
 (Students will be tested twice weekly through at least mid-October.)
 With pooled testing, all individuals are tested using a nasal swab, and the samples are analyzed in groups of 10.